What Short-Term Disability Covers: Qualifying Conditions

 Chronic Illnesses

-Short-term disability covers many chronic diseases as a qualifying illness, provided they first meet the total disability definition (see above) during the initial claim.
-People with chronic sicknesses often take intermittent leave as their symptoms wax and wane.
+Short-term disability covers many chronic diseases as qualifying illnesses, provided they first meet the total disability definition (see above) during the initial claim.
+People with chronic illnesses often take intermittent leave as their symptoms wax and wane.

 Fortunately, the criteria for subsequent claims are laxer and do not require you to meet a new elimination or waiting period.